idvorkin/idvorkin.github.io/_posts/2020-04-01-Igor-Eulogy.md

 ### Father to Amelia - an incredible girl

+Things I cherish with Amelia @ 10:

+- Seeing how she's unique and brave (Wearing a tail, and sometimes even a mask)
+- Seeing how emotionally mature she is (She wants to be a couples counselor)
+- Seeing how strong and physical she is (She'll do quadrupedics on the trampoline, she'll carry the kettlebells)
+- Taking her out to do photography
+- Long walks in the arboretum where we talk about her challenges, pride, and adventures
+- Seeing how independent she is
+- Seeing her love of sharks
+  - Knowing so many shark facts
+  - Making her own shark suit
+  - Having a bunch of shark stuffies

 Things I cherish with Amelia @ 9:

 - Seeing how kind and wise she is